liberize/ssc/examples/3_bundle_interpreter/README.md

 mv ./bin/bash-static ./
 rm -rf ./bin data.tar.xz bash-static_5.2.15-2+b2_amd64.deb

-# use -s flag to make our binary static too
+# use -s flag to make a static binary
 ../../ssc ./test_bash_static.sh binary -s

 # create tarball (or AppImage if you like)